apple-fritter/flowmark/tests/testdocs/testdoc.expected.auto.md

 her off!
 And who could blame him?
 He had spoken with the FBI.
 There was no time to lose.

-These companies add (or "issue") stock.
+These companies add (or “issue”) stock.

 Dash--dash.
 Dash -- dash.
 Dash -- dash.